Dtech-Dbug/meh-to-yeah-manually/README.md

 # meh-to-yeah-manually
+Apologies for stealing the 'from meh to yeah' line from the official website 😅

 Thank you for considering me as a potential addition and progressing to the next round.
 I was glad after I recieved the followup mail right after I applied for the Front End Engineering role @ Manual.